akwarii/asc/CLI-review.md

 - I find the description of `--model.model_kwargs` a bit too vague.
 I understand this behaviour is inherited from the default `LightningCLI`, but in our case a lot of features are only accessible through this argument, and it would be nice to have a more detailed description of how to use it.

+Answer: while I agree I can't think of a good solution since the kwargs will depend on the model and we can't know in advance which model the user will select.

 ```text
     --model.model_kwargs MODEL_KWARGS
                         Additional keyword arguments for the model.
 Defaults to None. (type: Optional[dict[str, Any]], default: null)
 ```

 - The `--data.dataset` argument description should be pruned, as many of the given dataset examples are not actually what the code is meant for.
 Furthermore, the `--data.dataset_name` argument already does what we want to do here.

+Answer: I totaly agree.
+This behavior is due to the type hints so the easiest solution might be for us to create a base class that inherit from InMemoryDataset and use it for type hints.

 ```text
       --data.dataset DATASET